pwspen/pykeedy/README.md

     - entropy
         - single (Shannon), pair, conditional
     - Plus in-word position for letter, and word type + token length distributions
-- Batteries included, comes with:
+- Batteries included! comes with:
     - Easily-loadable VMS transliteration (basic Eva or Cuva)
-    - Filtering by every available property (Currier language, illustration type, locus type, etc)
+    - Filtering by every available property, at page and line levels (Currier language, illustration type, locus type, etc)
     - Handful of comparison manuscripts in European languages + easily load and chuck em all into the same analysis
     - Naibbe encoder supporting arbitrary encoding tables + decoder implementing algorithm from paper
-    - Plotter functions for common data types (see examples)
+    - Plotter functions for common data types / amalyses (see examples)

 bits left:
-- [ ] filtering system
+- [x] filtering system
+    - by page and line (different properties available)
 - [ ] position functions
+    - each unique gets a list that is filled with the position numbers, collapse to average for plot
     - absolute and fractional modes
     - get_words, get_lines, get_pages funcs
+    - function to identify rank distributions by concentration (for those with entries n > m)
 - [ ] couple more comparison manuscripts
 - [ ] cuva
-- [ ] word length token + type distribution
+- [x] word length token + type distribution
 - [ ] encoding scorer
+    - basic: ambiguity, reconstruction
+    - advanced: match to VMS properties, simplicity

 - Glyph